-A standard batch of ready-mix concrete contains eighty-five percent aggregates, fifteen percent cement coarse aggregate, five percent filler materials, five-percent water-resistant aggregates, and three percent sand.
+A standard batch of ready-mix concrete contains eighty-five percent aggregates, fifteen percent cement coarse aggregate, five percent filler materials, five percent water-resistant aggregates, and three percent sand.
 In some cases, the concrete mixes are made even more concentrated.
 This extra blend contains up to fifty percent more filler materials.
 Other additives which are usually expressed are colorants and surfactants.
-Colorants express the pigmentation or gloss characteristic of the concrete.
+Colorants express the pigmentation or gloss characteristics of the concrete.
 Surfactants enhance the bond between the aggregates and the cement.

 Usually, ready-mix concrete undergoes quality control through the pasteurization process.
 In this process, hot liquids containing detergents or disinfectants are sprayed on the aggregates to kill any germs before they bind to the aggregate.
 As a result, concrete is ready for installation.
 However, the mixing of the batch is not completely controlled, and imperfections in quality may occur.

 Quality is one of the concerns that are raised when ready-mix concrete is directly sprayed on the project site.
 The problem lies in the fact that the concrete is so highly concentrated that there is too much water vapor for it to flow easily from the plant into the finished product.
 Also, the contact of too much concrete with water causes the mixture to become less pliable than traditional concrete.
 These factors make ready mix concrete less consumption friendly for the environment and to the users.